samer--/moby/README.md

 - Remove parenthetical comments mistakenly included in phonetic encoding
 - Remove some non-ascii characters and replace with best guess
 - Replace double slashed '//Oi//' with '/Oi/'
+- Fix many wrong usages of bare vowels like "a", "u", "i" with correct phoneme

 Editorial decisions

 - Replace 'feR' in French 'affaire...' with 'f/E/R'
-- Replace 'Z' in French words with '/Z/'
+- Replace 'Z' in French words with 'z'
 - End 'chutspah' with 'tsp/@/' not 'tzp/@/'
 - Replace 'g' in some German words (eg 'Zug') with 'k'
 - Replace 'S' with 's' everywhere, there is no need for a distinction
 - Replace 'W' with 'w' everywhere, there is no need for a distinction
 - Replace many 'V' with 'v'
+- Replace all "a" with "A", signifying IPA "a"
+- Encode French ɛ̃ as in "point" as "/E/N" instead of "aN"

 Documentation